lsx17/our-statprog2-project-lmu/CONTRIBUTING.md

 The group contribution record will be completed in detail with the final submission.

-**Shangxun Liu** — GitHub: `lsx17`; initial repository setup and project proposal draft.
+**Shangxun Liu** — GitHub: `lsx17`
-- Dataset selection and source documentation
-- Initial data cleaning and EDA setup
-- Proposal structure and reproducibility workflow
+- Group member
+- Detailed contribution notes to be completed for the final submission

 **Haoyu Meng** — GitHub: `MHY112928`
 - Group member